 As per ancient Ayurvedic scripts, below are some of the most effective ways to treat Darunka or seborrheic dermatitis with natural medicinal herbs.

 A. Ayurvedic Hair Care Regimen

-A consistent hair care regimen with a powerful herbal formula essentially brings balance to your vitiated dosha levels.
-Hence, incorporate a natural Ayurvedic hair care regimen with products containing the following ingredients to control seborrheic dermatitis.
+Incorporate a natural Ayurvedic hair care regimen with products containing the following ingredients to balance your vitiated doshas and control seborrheic dermatitis.